regen-network/regen-ledger/docs/getting-started/README.md

 ## Test Commands

 Now that you have a single node network running, you can open a new terminal window and interact with the node using the same `regen` binary.
-Let's delegate some `stake` tokens to the validator and then collect the rewards.
+Let's delegate some `uregen` tokens to the validator and then collect the rewards.

 Get the validator address for the `validator` account:
 ```
 regen keys show validator --bech val --keyring-backend test
 ```

-Using the validator address, delegate some `stake` tokens:
+Using the validator address, delegate some `uregen` tokens:
 ```
-regen tx staking delegate [validator_address] 10000000stake --from delegator --keyring-backend test --chain-id test
+regen tx staking delegate [validator_address] 10000000uregen --from delegator --keyring-backend test --chain-id test
 ```

 In order to query all delegations, you'll need the address for the `delegator` account: